Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-By ensuring globally unique character objects, we've achieved idempotency of delete operations in our collaborative text editor.
+With our CRDT, when a user receives a delete operation from another user, it looks for a globally unique character to delete.
+And if it has already deleted that character, then there's nothing more it can delete.
+By ensuring globally unique character objects, we've achieved idempotency of delete operations.

 ### Globally Ordered Characters

-The 2nd requirement has to do with character positioning.
-Since we're building a text editor, we already know that the characters must be ordered within a document.
-But in addition to that, we need the characters to be globally ordered and consistent.
-That means that when a user inserts a character, it will be placed in the same position (relative to other characters) on every user's document.
+The 2nd requirement for a collaborative text editor CRDT has to do with the positioning of characters.
+Since we're building a text editor, preserving the order of characters within a text document is required.
+But for a collaborative text editor where each user has their own copy of the document, we must go a step further.
+We need all the characters to be globally ordered and consistent.
+That means that when a user inserts a character, it will be placed in the same position on every user's copy of the shared document.

 In our initial text editor example, we noted that when inserting or deleting a character, the positions of surrounding characters would sometimes need to be shifted accordingly.
-Since characters can be shifted by a user without the other users' knowledge, we can end up in a situation where insert and delete operations do not commute.
+And since characters can be shifted by a user without the other users' knowledge, we can end up in a situation where insert and delete operations do not commute.

 We can avoid this problem and ensure commutativity by using **fractional indices** as opposed to numerical indices.
-In the example below, when a user insert an "H" at position 1, they more specifically intend to insert an "H" in between "C" and "A".
+In the example below, when a user insert an "H" at position 1, they specifically intend to insert an "H" in between "C" and "A".

 <figure>
   <center>